7 Personality Interview Questions (With Sample Answers)

 This question can tell the employer a lot about your social skills, including collaboration, teamwork and leadership.
 Qualities such as independent work ethic, dedication and strong decision-making can all be developed in your personal life and put into action in a professional setting.
 In your answer, choose a hobby that utilizes the skills reflected in the job description, and explain how those skills can help you succeed in the role.

 Example: "I organize and run a small book club held every Saturday afternoon.
 Now in its fifth year, this passion of mine has allowed me to practice strong leadership and delegation skills.
 I can talk in front of a group with confidence and composure and nurture a positive environment for everyone to contribute their ideas.
 I will show just as much dedication in my role as your Store Supervisor and even more so as an effective leader."

 4. Can you tell me about a time when you went above and beyond in your job?

 This question allows you to explain how you measure success and show your dedication to the workplace.
 Choose a past scenario that highlights your ambition and commitment to producing quality work.

 5. What drives you in your professional life?

 You can use this question to explain the kinds of work environments you thrive in.
-This question may also be asked as “What motivates you?” or "What makes you love coming into work?"
+This question may also be asked as “What motivates you?” or "What makes you love coming to work?"

 In your answer, consider identifying some of the elements of this role's work setting that help you excel or that you enjoy.
 It could be strict deadlines or positive coworkers, but whatever the reason, be sure to use an example to demonstrate how your work environment helps you achieve work goals.